The Chef

 to the Pacific Northwest

-Born and raised in Kerala, India, Chef Ajay Panicker grew up surrounded by the bold, coconut-rich flavors of South India's coastal kitchens.
+Born and raised in Chennai to Kerala parents, Chef Ajay Panicker grew up between two of South India's great culinary cultures — both of which continue to shape the way he cooks and thinks about food.
 He trained in hotel management in Chennai before making the journey to the United States in 2001, spending years honing his craft across Florida, New Jersey, and the Pacific Northwest.

 After settling in Seattle in 2012, Chef Panicker set out on a mission — not simply to open an Indian restaurant, but to bring the real thing: the food of Kerala, the dishes made at home, the traditions rarely seen outside the subcontinent.